aimhigherweb/iec_website/content/what-we-do/orthokeratology-corneal-reshaping.md

 #### Lens design

 Ortho-K could not be implemented without a [corneal topographer](/what-we-do/corneal-topography).
-This takes a map or topography of your cornea, which allows us to measure and describe changes during the process of ortho-K molding your eyes.
+This takes a map or topography of your cornea, which allows us to measure and assess changes during the treatment process of orthokeratology.

 At your initial appointment we will take a range of measurements in each eye.
 This data is imported into our lens simulation software, EyeSpace, to design your lenses.